jackgleeson/stats-collector/README.md

   - Import() - allow Stats Collector to import previously exported data and carry on where it left off.
   - Tests!
+  - getOverallStatsNamespaceCount() & getOverallStatsCount()  (stats count will be higher due to compound stats)

 ### Credits